Blooper7/Kernel-Base/README.md

 # How to use
 1. Make sure you compile it first with the "compile" script
 2. Run it with the "run" script.

-Requires QEMU
+# Requirements
+- GCC
+- grub-mkrescue